ImLunaHey/blog/posts/2023-10-24-how-i-use-axiom-co-to-monitor-ssl-certificates.md

 ![ct-logs dashboard on [axiom.co](https://axiom.co)](/assets/images/ct-logs-dashboard-screenshot.png)

-## A Shoutout to Axiom.co (and a Disclaimer)
+## A Shoutout to axiom.co (and a Disclaimer)

-Before we get too deep, let me just say [Axiom.co](https://axiom.co) has been a breeze to work with.
+Before we get too deep, let me just say [axiom.co](https://axiom.co) has been a breeze to work with.
 The platform makes it super simple to analyze the tons of data that ct-logs collects.
-A quick disclaimer: I work at [Axiom.co](https://axiom.co), but that doesn't make my love for the platform any less genuine!
+A quick disclaimer: I work at [axiom.co](https://axiom.co), but that doesn't make my love for the platform any less genuine!

 ## The Technical Nitty-Gritty